French far-right presidential candidates fight for limelight

 Polls suggest that Macron is favored to win a second term, but the race is close and unpredictable.
 At this stage, either Le Pen or Valerie Pecresse from the mainstream conservative Republicans party appear most likely to reach a runoff against Macron.

 Both Le Pen and Zemmour want tougher rules on immigration, including less state aid for migrants.
 Both oppose wind farms and want more support for nuclear energy.
-Le Pen, who used to campaign to leave the EU and the euro, now wants instead to reform it from within.
+Le Pen, who used to campaign to leave the EU and the shared euro currency, now wants instead to reform those bodies from within.

 Other candidates include far-left firebrand Jean-Luc Melenchon, Greens candidate Yannick Jadot, Socialist Paris Mayor Anne Hidalgo, and former Justice Minister and anti-racism campaigner Christiane Taubira.